Portadown F.C.: Junior years (1886–1924)

 The club won the Irish Junior Cup after defeating Larne at Grosvenor Park on 18 March 1899.
 That same season, The Ports won their first ever cup double by winning the Mid-Ulster Cup for the first time.
-Portadown retained the trophy the following season and the following next five seasons before the outbreak of World War I.

-The junior game was very strong in the town at the time and The Ports had to compete for talent with teams such as Edenderry Arrows, Greenview (from Edgarstown), Portadown Celtic and Parkmount.
-Portadown is the only one of those clubs that remains today.
-In 1916, the new Irish Intermediate League was formed and Portadown were selected as one of the inaugural clubs for the new competition.
-However, they were forced to withdraw due to the clubs large number of players who had gone off to fight in World War I.
+Portadown retained the trophy the following season and the following next five seasons before the outbreak of World War I. While the Irish Intermediate League was formed in 1916, and Portadown were selected as one of its inaugural clubs, they withdrew as a large number of the club's players left to fight in World War I. With the return of local men from the war, there was a demand for senior football in the region.
+A number of junior clubs in the area put aside their rivalries and backed Portadown's bid to join the Irish League.

-With the return of the local men from the war, the clamour for senior football was growing.
-One man in particular was leading the bid for the club's senior status: William A. Mullen, the man responsible for coining the phrase "The Hub of the North" which is still popular today.
-It came from in the late Victorian days when Portadown's extensive rail network led to all parts of Ireland.

-Many of the junior clubs in that area put aside their rivalries with The Ports to back the club's bid to join the Irish League.
-This was in a time of expansionism in Irish Football with the league keen to take the game beyond the boundary of Belfast.
-The only club who were in the league at the time were current rivals Glenavon.
 In 1923, the Irish League was expanded from six to ten clubs with the introduction of Newry Town, Ards and Barn.
-Then finally, after several years of preparation, William Mullen together with Tom Dawson and his committee met the league chiefs in June 1924 and were able to present a strong case for joining the league.
-Their good work in winning friends and influencing people paid dividends and Portadown became a full member club of the Irish League together with the readmittance of Belfast Celtic.
-The nucleus of the first teams to represent the club came from the local junior clubs who had supported the bid – names such as Nisbet, Dinnan, Carraher, Boyd, Cochrane and Hunter.
+Subsequently, after a number of years of preparation, representatives of the club (including William Mullen, Tom Dawson and a committee) met the league chiefs in June 1924 and were able to present a case for joining the league.
+Portadown became a full member club of the Irish League together with the readmittance of Belfast Celtic.